 pants.
 Please, no clothing with offensive/obscene

 words or depictions.
-The RiderCoach will determine if
+The instructor will determine if an

-an article of clothing is not suitable for wear at the BRC,
+article of clothing is not suitable for wear in the class,

 and may require a student to remove or cover offensive